Gaareth/VideoCompression/README.md

 # VideoCompression
-Python script for easy bulk video compression with neat output
+Python script for easy bulk video compression with neat output using ffmpeg

 # Usage